Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Type of Road

-In summary, such as tire pressure, , and the type of road can all impact how a vehicle handles on a flat tire.
-By being aware of these and taking appropriate measures, drivers can minimize the risks associated with driving on a flat tire.
+In summary, such as , , and the type of road can all impact how a vehicle handles on a flat tire.
+By being aware of these and taking appropriate measures, drivers can minimize the associated with on a flat tire.
 Remember to regularly check your , consider the size of your tires, and adjust your driving behavior based on the road conditions to stay safe on the road.

 Risks of Driving on a Flat Tire